flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Just the name

 The name should be just the name, without any additional info.
+For example, don't append what the app does to the name (e.g. "Apostrophe - Markdown Editor"), and use the summary to provide this extra information instead.

 ### No weird formatting